 If you have heard of former special operators who were Navy SEALs or Marine RECON who got out of their service and joined the Army National Guard in their state and attended Army Special Forces Training in Fort Bragg, N.C., it is not fake.
 This really happens.
 Many former military and civilians alike join the Army National Guard and prepare themselves for Army Special Forces training.
 This is the Army Special Forces training.
 And they earn the actual Green Beret; this is not a reserve course.

-Civilian to Army National Guard to Special Forces (REP 63 contract)
+Civilian to Army National Guard to Special Forces

-So, if you are a U.S. citizen (under 35 years old) with no prior service, and thinking about serving as a special ops soldier, there is an option for you that does not require you do give up your career (though there will be long periods of time away from work and home during training/deployments, however).
+So if you are a U.S. citizen (under 35 years old) with no prior service and thinking about serving as a special-ops soldier, there is an option for you that does not require you to give up your career.
+(There will be long periods of time away from work and home during training/deployments, however).

 Special Forces Training Timeline

 When you sign up under the REP 63 contract, you are not guaranteed to become a Special Forces soldier.
 You are guaranteed the opportunity to try out for the SF training pipeline.